aamnah/notes.aamnah.com/_commands/[curl] Get IP address (external) using URL endpoints.md

 curl http://ipecho.net/plain; echo
 ```

 There are plenty of services that give you your public IP address by going to a URL.
-You can then curl that URL to see your extrenal public IP in CLI.
+You can then curl that URL to see your external public IP in CLI.

 Some alternatives are: